-A.) Missing a base, either advancing or returning (live or dead ball appeal).
-B.) Leaving a base on a caught fly ball before the ball is first touched (live or dead-ball appeal).
-C.) Batting out of order (dead-ball appeal only).
+- A.) Missing a base, either advancing or returning (live or dead ball appeal).
+B.) Leaving a base on a caught fly ball before the ball is first touched (live or dead-ball appeal). - C.) Batting out of order (dead-ball appeal only). - D.) Attempting to advance to second base after making the turn at first base overrunning first base (live-ball appeal only).

-C.) Batting out of order (dead-ball appeal only).

-D.) Attempting to advance to second base after making the turn at first base overrunning first base (live-ball appeal only).